Journal of Undergraduate Reports in Physics (JURP)

 - Look at the permission guide if you are using published material.
 If so, fill out this form.

-- All papers should look like this single column template, once submitted.
+- All papers should look like this single column template upon submission.

-- Identify a faculty/SPS adviser for the initial review processing
+- Identify a faculty (such as an SPS adviser) for the review processing.

 - Read the copyright license checklist and fill out the license agreement.